pmlmodelling/beaumont_et_al_plastics_econ/plastic_transfer/README.md

 ## Particle tracking software

 All particle tracking simulations were run using the particle tracking model [PyLag](https://github.com/pmlmodelling/pylag).
 PyLag's code is open source and free to use.
 Detailed installation instructions for PyLag can be found in [PyLag's online documenation](https://pylag.readthedocs.io/en/latest/).
 The core simulations performed in the study follow similar configuration steps to those described in [PyLag's online tutorials](https://pylag.readthedocs.io/en/latest/examples/index.html).
 The tutorials provide a detailed description of how the model is configured, and include direct links to pre-prepared driving data.
 As such, the tutorials represent a good starting point for learning how to use the model, and a demonstration of how it is used.
+All of the demonstrators run in under 10 minutes on a standard laptop.

 ## Required input data